 Voile, especially when embroidered or as lined voile curtains, works really well as panel curtaining and this style really accentuates its soft transparent qualities in a less floaty and feminine way.
 Furthermore, as these mechanisms attach to your ceiling, they can make fantastic room divides as they are slim-line, moveable and yet will still allow light to flow through the room.

-Whatever your choice, before purchasing your voile or sheer fabric, shop around and discover the huge variety of styles available to you as your subtle statement may be able to make more of an impact than you think.
+Whatever your choice, before purchasing your voile fabric, shop around and discover the huge variety of styles available to you as your subtle statement may be able to make more of an impact than you think.